benfoxall/espruino-modules/README.md

 `git submodule foreach git pull`

-Run the 'build all' script to update the modules
+Run the build script to pull the modules in

-`./build_all.sh`
+`./_build.sh`